 against a small, select group of viruses.

 Fungi (FUN-guy) are multicelled, plant-like organisms.
 A fungus gets nutrition

 from plants, food, and animals in damp, warm environments.

 foot and yeast

 infections, are not dangerous in a healthy person.
-People who have weakened immune systems (from diseases
+People with weak immune

-like HIV or cancer), though, may develop more serious fungal infections.
+systems (from diseases like HIV or cancer), though, may get more serious fungal

 Protozoa (pro-toe-ZO-uh) are one-celled organisms, like bacteria.
 But they are